Hugues C. Pernath-prijs

 The Hugues C. Pernath-prijs (Dutch for Hugues C. Pernath Prize) is a Belgian literary award named after Flemish poet Hugues C. Pernath.
 The award is given every other year by the Hugues C. Pernathfonds to a Dutch-language poet no older than 43 years of age.
-The reason for this restriction is because Hugues C. Pernath, pseudonym of Hugo Wouters, died a few weeks before his 44th birthday.
+The reason for this restriction is because Hugues C. Pernath, pseudonym of Hugo Wouters, died at age 43.